oszuidwest/zwtv-owncast/README.md

 # owncast-ssl-install
-Debian installer for Owncast that makes it a service etc. Replacement for https://github.com/oszuidwest/nginx-rtmp-live
+Debian/Ubuntu installer for Owncast that makes it a service etc. Replacement for https://github.com/oszuidwest/nginx-rtmp-live

 ## Conventions
 - Owncast has it's own user named `owncast`
 - The working directory is `/opt/owncast/`
 - Configuration, logs and databases should be outside of the working directory for easy upgrades (only logs for now)
 - Owncast executable is linked to `/usr/bin/owncast`
-- Let's encrypt and nginx are used as SSL and proxy (it's Caddy for now)
+- Secure http proxy in port 80 and 443 with Let's Encrypt

 ## How to use
 Set-up an empty server with Debian 12 or Ubuntu 22.04 and run this command as root: